Back to Logging guides

 In the output, the logs are structured in the JSON format, containing various fields.

-With the program actively generating logs, your next step is installing Logstash on your system to process and analyze this data.
+With the program actively generating logs, your next step is setting up Logstash with Docker to process and analyze this data.

 How Logstash works